cocomelonc/cocomelonc.github.io/_pages/trainings.markdown

 **Modality** - Offline
 **Dates** - Flexible
 **Duration** - 12 days
+**Language** - English

-**Registration deadline:** - There are no deadlines for course registration.
+**Registration deadline** - There are no deadlines for course registration.
 The course could be taken any time within the indicated timeframe.
 An enrollment is happening continuously